kernhu/RahmenView/README.md

 # RahmenView
-RahmenView looks like a photo frame.You can use it to show your AD or Photos.
+RahmenView looks like a photo frame.You can use it to show your AD or Photos.It's base on PercentFrameLayout, so it ealily to fit any different resolution screens.

 ![](https://github.com/KernHu/RahmenView/raw/master/screenshot/10010.gif)  ![](https://github.com/KernHu/RahmenView/raw/master/screenshot/10011.gif)